-A high frame processing rate and low latency are important for many applications.
-We measure the performance of the proposed architecture for the face detection system.
-Face detection system when it is applied to a camera, which produces images consisting of 640×480 pixels at 60 frames per second.
+A high frame processing rate and low latency are important for many applications that must provide quick decisions based on events in the scene.
+We measure the performance of the proposed architecture for the face detection system.Face detection system when it is applied to a camera, which produces images consisting of 640×480 pixels at 60 frames per second.

-Figure 10.Experimental result of face detection system.
+Figure 9.
+Experimental result of face detection system